carbon-language/carbon-lang/docs/design/generics/overview.md

 ### Mixing

--   A function can have a mix of generic, template, and regular arguments.
+-   A function can have a mix of generic, template, and regular parameters.
 -   Can pass a template or generic value to a generic or regular parameter.
 -   There are restrictions passing a generic value to a template parameter, discussed in a (dedicated